paul-park/image_search_aws/README.md

 | *Similar Images* |

 ## AWS Implementation
-The AWS services used and their connections for creating the application are shown below.<sup>2,3</sup> In the process of building this application, listed below are facets of AWS that I began to develop familiarity with:
+The AWS services used and their connections for creating the application are shown <a href="images/diagram.pdf">here</a>.<sup>2,3</sup> In the process of building this application, listed below are facets of AWS that I began to develop familiarity with:

 - S3 bucket permissions: Only the bucket hosting the website is accessible to the public
 - Sizing compute: